 Avedro, Inc., an ophthalmic pharmaceutical and medical device company and world leader in corneal remodeling, today announced that 50 commercial insurance plans now cover Avedro’s FDA-approved corneal cross-linking procedure, following Cigna’s recent announcement that it is covering the Photrexa® drug formulations – Photrexa® Viscous (riboflavin 5’-phosphate in 20% dextran ophthalmic solution) and Photrexa® (riboflavin 5’-phosphate ophthalmic solution) – and the KXL® System used in the treatment of progressive keratoconus.
 Other health plans recently initiating coverage include Humana, Blue Cross Blue Shield of Florida, Capital Blue Cross of Central Pennsylvania, Health Alliance Plan of Michigan, Blue Cross Blue Shield of Minnesota, Blue Cross Blue Shield of North Dakota and Priority Health of Michigan.

 These recent positive decisions added nearly 35 million beneficiaries across all 50 states bringing the total number of covered lives to 133 million.
 The updated list of plans with positive coverage policies for cross-linking can be found on the Insurance Information page.
-To identify a cornea specialist near you who is performing the FDA-approved procedure, you can search on the locator tool.
+To identify a cross-linking expert near you who is performing the FDA-approved procedure, you can search on the locator tool.

 “In the past year, market access to FDA-approved corneal cross-linking has increased substantially.
 We have enjoyed collaborating with the ophthalmology societies and Avedro on this effort,” said Mary Prudden, Director of the National Keratoconus Foundation.
 “This encouraging progress will tremendously help patients who are struggling with progressive keratoconus, a sight-threatening disease.”